-Whilst Child Protection is the responsibility of everyone within the College, we have a dedicated team who work actively to ensure that our children are fully protected and supported.
+Whilst Child Protection is the responsibility of everyone within the school, we have a dedicated team who work actively to ensure that our children are fully protected and supported.
 They work closely with outside agencies in order to ensure that our pupils are offered the opportunity to achieve their full potential.
 Our Child Protection Team consists of:

 Mr Kevin Speake (Designated Child Protection Officer)

-Mrs Pauline Kelly (Education Welfare Officer)
+Mrs Pauline Kelly (Education Welfare Officer / Deputy DSL)

 Ms Nas Harris (Deputy DSL)

 The Senior Management Team (All trained to DSL Level)

 If you have any concerns regarding the safety or welfare of a child please do not hesitate to contact us here at school.